emevonlou/100-days-of-code/log.md

 **Today's Progress**: Start Basic Algorithm Scripting

 **Thoughts:**  Today was the day to convert celsius to fahrenheit in the freeCodeCamp.
-I chose in this section, make it a challenge per day and  try to create something with html and css too (hope that be a good idea-`laughs`).
+I chose in this section, make it a challenge per day and will try to create something with html and css too (hope that be a good idea-`laughs`).
 Put some examples in github with the "for" and "for / in".
 It was fun.

 **Link to work:** [FreeCodeCampProgress!](https://www.freecodecamp.org/emevonlou) **Link to work:** [MyProgress!](https://github.com/emevonlou/learning_js/tree/master/src)